Israel's Netanyahu 'determined' to continue Gaza operation

 Biden had previously avoided pressing Israel more directly and publicly for a cease-fire with Gaza's Hamas militant rulers.
 But pressure has been building for Biden to intervene more forcefully as other diplomatic efforts gather strength.

+Moussa Abu Marzouk, a top Hamas official, told the Lebanese station Mayadeen TV that he expected a cease-fire in a day or two.

+Meanwhile, German Foreign Minister Heiko Maas said he would fly to the region Thursday for talks with Israelis and Palestinians.

-Israel’s Foreign Ministry said the foreign ministers of Slovakia and the Czech Republic would also arrive in Israel Thursday, and that the diplomats were invited by Foreign Minister Gabi Ashkenazi “to express their solidarity and support” for Israel.
+Israel’s Foreign Ministry said the foreign ministers of Slovakia and the Czech Republic would join him after being invited “to express their solidarity and support” for Israel.

 Earlier in the day, the Israeli military said it was widening its strikes on militant targets in southern Gaza to blunt continuing rocket fire from Hamas.
 At least nine people were killed Wednesday in the Gaza Strip.